Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory

-A metric with a homogeneous background and an anisotropic feature is required to describe the anisotropic nature of the Universe.
-In order to extract anisotropy information for cosmological investigations, researchers often choose Bianchi types I, III, V and IX, which are among the eleven types of anisotropic metrics that Luigi Bianchi suggested \cite{Riyan_1975}.
+A metric with an anisotropic background and homogeneous in nature is required to understand the anisotropic characteristics of the current Universe.
+In order to extract anisotropy information for cosmological investigations, researchers often choose Bianchi metrics known as types I (BI), III (BIII), V (BV) and IX (BIX), which are among the eleven types of anisotropic metrics that Luigi Bianchi suggested \cite{Riyan_1975}.
 The majority of the cosmological studies in these metrics are mostly confined to type I, and relatively little research has been done in this area.
-Some works on anisotropic cosmological investigations in Bianchi type I metric can be found in Refs.~\cite{Sarmah_2022,Cea_2022, Perivolaropoulos_2014, Berera_2004, Campanelli_2006, Campanelli_2007, Paul_2008, Barrow_1997, akarsu_2019}.
-However, as mentioned already the study in Bianchi type III (BIII) metric is very much limited.
+Some works on anisotropic cosmology based on BI metric can be found in Refs.~\cite{Sarmah_2022,Cea_2022, Perivolaropoulos_2014, Berera_2004, Campanelli_2006, Campanelli_2007, Paul_2008, Barrow_1997, akarsu_2019}.
+However, as mentioned already the study based on the BIII metric is very much limited.
+Apart from the exponential term contained in the metric, BIII has some other interesting features like the homogenous background \cite{Sahoo_2016, Riyan_1975,Katore_2016, Mollah_2018}, isotropic with time \cite{Katore_2016, Mollah_2018} and reducibility to the BI metric \cite{Sarmah_24c}.
+Again, the metric possesses hyper-spherically curved geometry \cite{Singh_2023}.
+All these characteristics have made this model interesting for cosmological studies.
 A few works in the BIII metric are mentioned here as follows.
-A.~Moussiaux et al.~in 1981 had found an exact particular solution to the Einstein field equations for the vacuum which includes a cosmological constant in the BIII metric \cite{Mouss_1981}.
+A.~Moussiaux et al.~in 1981 had found an exact solution to the Einstein field equations (EFE) in vacuum with a cosmological constant in BIII geometry \cite{Mouss_1981}.